 Business expenses such as stationary costs, travel expenses and subsistence are reimbursed to you by your company from the company bank account.
 To be tax deductible for the company, they must be incurred wholly, exclusively and necessarily in the performance of the duties of employment.
-If you’re already using our limited company services please refer to our expenses policy which is on the download section of the portal.
+If you’re already using our accountancy services please refer to our expenses policy which is on the download section of the portal.
 If not and you’d like some more information, call us on 0161 929 6000 (option 1).

-VAT registration is compulsory if your company turnover exceeds £85,000 (2018/19) in a rolling 12 month period however you can register prior to exceeding this threshold on a voluntary basis if you want to.
+VAT registration is compulsory if your company turnover exceeds £85,000 in a rolling 12 month period however you can register prior to exceeding this threshold on a voluntary basis if you want to.

-Once registered for VAT you would be required to charge an additional 20% in VAT to your agency in addition to your daily rate.
+Once registered for VAT you would be required to charge an additional 20% in VAT to your agency/client in addition to your daily rate.
 This amount is then payable to HMRC on a quarterly basis after deducting any VAT spent on expenses.
 This is known as accounting for VAT on the standard rate scheme.
 Click here for more information about purchasing a vehicle through your limited company.

 The Flat Rate scheme is an alternative method to account for VAT where a company does not reclaim VAT on expenses but instead pays VAT to HMRC at a lower flat rate percentage, accounting for VAT in this way usually means a lesser admin burden for the company.